kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 </tr>
 </table>

-After math reduction, we get a quite simple transformation formula for mapping camera shift -0.9M, which map left camera view to center view.
+After math reduction and some linear regression, A quite simple transformation formula for the camera shift.

 <img src="./examples/eq1.png">

 , where x, and y are the x- and y-coordinates in the captured view image, which range from (0, 0) to (300, 160).
 Parameter &alpha; is found the linear regresssion fitting the above landmarks.
 The &alpha; is found as 0.72.

 The following gives the examples to apply these formula to map the left and right camera view to the center camera position.
-After shifting the left and right camera view to the center position, the transformed images are quite matched to the center image.
+That is, shift the left camera view by 0.9 meter and the right one by -0.9 meter.
+These shifting transforms to make these images viewed similarily at the center position.
+We can compare them to the real center images, and they are quite matched.

 <table border="1">
 <tr>